khadzzz4545-ctrl/Project-2-AI-Chatbot/README.md

 # 🤖 AI Chatbot

-A simple AI-powered chatbot built with Python and Google's Gemini API.
-This chatbot can answer questions, have conversations, and assist users through a command-line interface.
+An AI-powered chatbot built with Python and Google's Gemini API.
+The chatbot supports multi-turn conversations with conversation memory, allowing it to remember previous messages during the chat for a more natural experience.

 ---

 ## ✨ Features

 - 💬 Interactive AI chatbot
+- 🧠 Conversation memory
+- 🔄 Multi-turn conversations
 - 🤖 Powered by Google Gemini API
-- 🔄 Multi-turn conversations
-- ⚡ Fast AI responses
+- ⚡ Fast AI-generated responses
-- 🖥️ Easy-to-use command-line interface
+- 🖥️ Simple command-line interface
-- 🚪 Type `exit` anytime to end the chat
+- 🚪 Type `exit` anytime to end the conversation

 ---